Oregon food handler card and insurance requirements

 Linkedin

-All food service employees in the state involved in food preparation need a food handler certification.
+All food service employees involved in food preparation in the state need a food handler certification.
 Oregon health regulations stipulate that these workers must complete an approved food handler training program within 30 days of employment.

 • At a temporary restaurant, only one certified food handler is required.
 However, they must be on the premises at all times.